ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to the horizon.
 	- After defenders are declared, any triggers/effects created by this are put onto the horizon, however only ∞ and burst speed effects are resolved at this step.
 Fast and slow cards/effects will resolve during step 3.
 3. The attacking player becomes active, and players may play cards/pass as normal.
 After a player passes, all cards and effects on the horizon are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
 4. Combat ends.
-Return to the main phase, and the player who was attacking becomes the active player.
+Return to the main phase, and the player who was attacking becomes the active player (attacking works the same as the 'intermezzo' card ability)

-TLDR if you are attacking you have two windows you are guaranteed to be able to play cards, while you declare your attackers, and after blockers are declared, and the defending player has one guaranteed window, while they declare their blockers.
+TLDR for combat timing windows: if you are attacking you have two windows where you are guaranteed to be able to play cards.
+These are while you declare your attackers, and after blockers are declared.
+The defending player has one guaranteed window, which is while they declare their blockers.

 Notes:
-- You may attack up to three times per round.
-- Both attacking and blocking causes units to flip.
-- You cannot attack or block with flipped units.
 - Blocking is done in step 2, and cannot be done later.
 You can only block with a unit put into play after blockers are declared if that unit has 'guardian'
-- If you pass after attacking, the pass does not count towards ending the round.

 ---
 ## Starting the game